In the legends of King Arthur... nobles, soldiers, and the Lady of the Lake all say you're too wimpy to become a Knight. Prove them wrong!

 A frantic and addictive shooting game in vector graphics: kill the evil polygons before they kill you!
 Who needs a plot?
 Just sit back, dodge, and keep blasting until you reach the boss monster!

-Featuring twenty different enemies that chase you, snipe from the corners, or blast you with a frickin' laser; selectable upgrades to boost your speed or firepower; and several play modes and difficulty levels to keep it fresh.
+Featuring twenty different enemies that chase you, snipe from the corners, or blast you with a frickin' laser beam; selectable upgrades to boost your speed or firepower; and several play modes and difficulty levels to keep it fresh.
 And of course it has a two-player mode to share the madness!

 "First I thought this is too retro but hell, it's entertaining." - Matti